unparalleled-js/docs-1/connectors/workday-rest.md

 ![Register API Client](/assets/images/workday-rest/register-api-client.png)
 *Registering a new client*

-- Enter a meaning name to indicate that this API client is used for Workato recipes
+- Enter a meaningful name to indicate that this API client is used for Workato recipes
 - Select **Authorization Code Grant** for **Client Grant Type**
 - Select **Bearer** for **Access Token Type**
 - Use `https://www.workato.com/oauth/callback` as the Redirection URL